Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Prior Work

+To measure the layer sensitivities, a small subset of training data is needed (\emph{e.g.}, $1024$ training samples for ImageNet).
+We refer to it as the \emph{sensitivity set}.
 Since sensitivity-based methods optimize a proxy, instead of the real increase in network loss, they do not require iterative model evaluation and are efficient to solve.
-Recent work \cite{Chen2021TowardsMQ} suggests that state-of-the-art sensitivity-based algorithms achieve performance comparable to that of search-based algorithms.
-Our proposed method CLADO is sensitivity-based.
+State-of-the-art sensitivity-based algorithms achieve performance comparable to that of search-based algorithms~\citep{Chen2021TowardsMQ}. \emph{Our proposed method CLADO is also sensitivity-based}.